Data model

 physical_switch_id int unsigned ID related to the physical switch

-address_ip varchar(255) IP Adress of the phone
+address_ip varchar(255) IP address of the phone

 created_at timestamp Date of creation